HorizonWind2004/horizonwind2004.github.io/_pages/about.md

 - Author of **Iterative Editing Mode** in [MIGC: Multi-Instance Generation Controller for Text-to-Image Synthesis](https://github.com/limuloo/MIGC).  ![GitHub stars](https://img.shields.io/github/stars/limuloo/MIGC?style=social)

 ![alt text](migc.gif)

-Other
+Miscellaneous
 ------

+'m an ACGN lover QAQ so I'm enthusiastic about the Image, Video, Music and Vocal Generation, especially the **model which have a good controllability**.

+Previously, I've also been  a member of the ZJU ACM/ICPC team, and I've reached a rating of **<span style="color:red">2478</span>** on [Codeforces](https://codeforces.com/profile/epyset).
 You can check my old blog [here](https://www.luogu.com.cn/user/77426).
 There are some old articles about my competitive programming experience :(.